 Testosterone is one of our key hormones for both men and women and as such it’s important that we pay attention to how it is being managed in our bodies.
-Find out exactly what testosterone is and how it affects your body, and how Testosterone Replacement Therapy (TRT) can benefit you.
+Find out exactly what testosterone is, how it affects your body, and how Testosterone Replacement Therapy (TRT) can benefit you.
 If you have low levels of testosterone, then adding these testosterone boosting foods into your diet can help give you that boost you need!
 Whether you’re trying to boost your testosterone levels naturally or using these foods to supplement a hormonal treatment plan there are lots of ways you can build these ingredients into your meals!
 In addition to nutrition, we also combine supplements into our treatment plans for optimal results.
 Read about ashwagandha, a popular herbal supplement that is often used alongside TRT to help with libido, energy and more.

 Scroll down to see our list of Testosterone Boosting Foods!